 Admin — Agent Templates

-Agent templates are reusable configuration bundles that multiple agents can share.
-A template defines the default runtime, model, built-in tool opt-ins, default knowledge bases, MCP server assignments, guardrail attachments, system prompt, budget caps, and a workspace file set.
+A template can define defaults such as model, built-in tool opt-ins, default knowledge bases, MCP server assignments, guardrail attachments, system prompt, budget caps, and workspace files where the template UI still owns that flow.

 Templates propagate to linked agents via two distinct mechanisms depending on what changed: